josh-works/josh-works.github.io/_pages/dutchie.md

     A team that is _thrilled_ to be working remotely will function differently than one where they all loved being in an office and now they're _forced_ to be remote.
 Or, where they all get to be in an office, and one or two of them is remote.

+    I've got experience working on both kinds of teams, and more importantly, _I've got experience helping these diverse teams work together better_.

+[^conways-law]:
     [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) says (paraphrasing): "_Organizations that design systems are constrainted to duplicate their own communication structures into that system_".

     Conway's Law demonstrates why "bridge building" across departments is so important, _especially when Covid has so significantly disrupted normal communication habits_.

+    I've got some horror stories about companies being crushed by Conway's Law, as well as amazing stories of companies leaning into Conway's Law and seeing a huge ROI.